dbpedia/databus-vault-access/README.md

 # DBpedia Databus Vault Access
 Code to programmatically access the DBpedia Databus Vaults via the DBpedia Unified Account

+## Roadmap
+At the moment, there is only a minimal bash script.
+Later more utility will be added like parallel downloads, different programming languages like Python/Scala.
+If you are a developer, it can help you to implement your own download code or use ChatGPT.

 ## Bash Usage: download_file_from_vault.sh
 Script to authorize towards a DBpedia Vault to download files.